 How to Control Herpes Outbreaks with Meds

-A few years back you got a cold sore, at least you thought it was a cold sore, but now thinking about it maybe it was something else.
-It happened like, “years ago,” so you’re pretty sure it was just a teenager thing.
-In fact, you don’t think it could have been a cold sore at all because your best friend gets cold sores and this was different.
+"Recently, I got a cold sore.
+At least I thought it was a cold sore; but now thinking about it, maybe it was something else, like a fever blister.
+I had a similar thing happen to me a once or twice before, but I'm pretty sure that happens to all teenagers.
+In fact, I don’t think it could have been a cold sore at all because my best friend gets cold sores and this was different."

 Whether you were recently diagnosed with herpes or have been living with it for a while, it’s important to inform yourself about what herpes is, how it impacts your health, and what you can do to identify and prevent the symptoms.

 For starters, experiencing a "cold sore," "fever blister," "mouth ulcer," "canker" or any "oral lesion" may be a sign of HSV-1 (oral herpes).
 If you fit into this category, that's totally normal, which is to say, herpes is totally normal.
 It's also totally treatable, human, and it can’t stop you from living a healthy life.
 The only thing you shouldn’t do if you have herpes is stress out about it.